ingonyama-zk/icicle/docs/docs/icicle/overview.md

 ## Get Started with ICICLE

-Explore the full capabilities of ICICLE by diving into the [Architecture](./arch_overview.md) and [Getting Started Guide](./getting_started.md) and learn how to integrate, deploy, and extend ICICLE across different backends.
+Explore the full capabilities of ICICLE by diving into the [Architecture](./arch_overview.md), [Getting Started Guide](./getting_started.md) and the [programmers guide](./programmers_guide.md) to learn how to integrate, deploy, and extend ICICLE across different backends.

 If you have any questions or need support, feel free to reach out on [Discord] or [GitHub](https://github.com/ingonyama-zk).
 We're here to help you accelerate your ZK development with ICICLE.